May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Fine-tuning based defenses

 \textbf{The difference between the performance of guided and unguided optimizations depends strongly on the initialization and other randomness.} We observe that with increase in $r$, the variance and spread in the distribution of $D_r$ (across examples) decreases rapidly (\cref{fig:three_histograms}).
 That is, any outsized difference observed between the performance of the guided and unguided versions of the optimization on a particular single run (for a single example) disappears when more runs are averaged for the same example.
 In particular, this means that the role played by the initializer and randomness are crucial to ensure that GCG outperform an unguided search.

-From the above, we hypothesize that the loss landscape provided by the loss function $\mathrm{TargetLogprobs}$ represents a poor landscape for optimization and indeed makes it so that GCG can't utilize gradients of $\mathrm{TargetLogprobs}$ with good effect.
+From the above, we establish empirically that the loss landscape provided by the loss function $\mathrm{TargetLogprobs}$ represents a poor landscape for optimization and makes it so that GCG can't utilize gradients of $\mathrm{TargetLogprobs}$ with good effect.